-This guide will help you determine when is the best time of year to switch ISPs so you can save yourself some money on your monthly bill.
+This guide will help you determine the best time of year to switch ISPs so you can save yourself some money while you move.

 Moving season means promotional internet prices

-Did you know that 80% of all moving in the United States happens between the months of April and September, with June, July and August being the busiest months of the year for moving?
-The summer is the time where most people head to a new home.
+Did you know that 80% of all moving in the United States happens between April and September, with June, July and August being the busiest months for moving?
+The summer is the time when most people head to a new home.

 The ISPs are familiar with this trend of the summer move.
 In order to entice movers to sign up for their service, they often offer their lowest prices of the year during the summer months.